abhriyaroy/SnappingScrollView/README.md

                 } else {
                     snappingScrollView.viewTreeObserver.removeGlobalOnLayoutListener(this)
                 }
 		    // Set the view to be snapped on scrolling snappingScrollView.setSnappingView(view2)
             }
         })

-## Sample App

 ## How to Contribute